gihanjayatilaka/non-contact-sleep-apnea-detection/README.md

 # Sleep Apnea Detection

 ## Objective
-Developing a 100% non instrusive method for detecting sleep apnea in infants.
+Developing a 100% non intrusive method for detecting sleep apnea in infants.

 ## Approach
 A video feed is processed to detect the breathing pattern and then it is assessed for anomalies.